Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Level with mass-maximizing goals

-- Not a single mention of diet
+- Not a single mention of a diet or meal plan

 - Almost completely disregards the forearms